htczero/SeqDistK-Pyhon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;A4:&nbsp;&nbsp;Of course.

 ### CONTACTS
-Questions and comments shall be addressed to Tianlai at htczero@hotmail.com.
+Questions and comments shall be writted in issue.